superfly/docs/laravel/the-basics/github-actions.html.md

 ---
-title: Github Actions - CICD
+title: GitHub Actions - CICD
 layout: framework_docs
-objective: Configure continous integration and development on your Laravel Fly App through Github.
+objective: Configure continous integration and development on your Laravel Fly App through GitHub.
 order: 7
 ---

 Laravel applications are alive and bustling with feature updates and revisions.
-You'll want to add your Laravel Fly App in a Github repository for safe-versions-keeping, healthy-code-reviews, and good-old team-code management.
+You'll want to add your Laravel Fly App in a GitHub repository for safe-versions-keeping, healthy-code-reviews, and good-old team-code management.

-Once you've set up a repository for your Fly App, you can automate your team's deployment workflow with [Github Actions](https://docs.github.com/en/actions)---a really neat way to automate most things you'd manually do during and after code reviews!
+Once you've set up a repository for your Fly App, you can automate your team's deployment workflow with [GitHub Actions](https://docs.github.com/en/actions)---a really neat way to automate most things you'd manually do during and after code reviews!

 ## _Initialization_
-In this section, you'll create a new Laravel application, configure and deploy it as a Fly App, and finally add it to a Github repository.
+In this section, you'll create a new Laravel application, configure and deploy it as a Fly App, and finally add it to a GitHub repository.

 1) Start with a [clean slate](/docs/laravel/): create a new Laravel project and configure it as a deployable Fly app by using the `flyctl` launch command: